Know When to Give Love and When to Give Money This Valentine's Day

 Those are the ground rules.
 However, gift-giving is more complex for the financial opposites who attract.

 Dr. Scott Rick is an award-winning Associate Professor of Marketing at the University of Michigan's Ross School of Business.
-Dr. Rick, who was also a previous podcast guest of ours, focuses on understanding the emotional causes and consequences of consumer financial decision-making.
+Dr. Rick, who was also a previous podcast guest, focuses on understanding the emotional causes and consequences of consumer financial decision-making.

-Dr. Rick's new book, Tightwads and Spendthrifts: Navigating the Money Minefield in Real Relationships, focuses on his interest in how financial opposites interact in a marriage.
+Dr. Rick's new book, Tightwads and Spendthrifts: Navigating the Money Minefield in Real Relationships, explores his interest in how financial opposites interact in marriage.

 A tightwad is not slang for being cheap.
 They fall on the extreme side of frugality.
 If you're frugal, you love to save; if you're a tightwad, you also hate to spend.